nimbix/jardoc/docs/cicd.md

 `repo/image:tag1,tag2`

-Note: PushToCompute&trade; builds will always first push a uniquely generated tag.
+Note: PushToCompute&trade; builds will always first push a uniquely generated docker build tag.
 That tag will consist of the first seven characters of the latest git source repository commit and a datetime stamp. i.e.&nbsp;*repo/image:git_commit.datetime_stamp* e.g.&nbsp;*repo/image:a72500f.201802211706*